phetsims/phet-info/doc/phet-software-design-patterns.md

 type SelfOptions = {

-  // omit nested options that are the responsibility of MyNode, and are therefore not part of the API helloButtonOptions?: Omit<RectangularPushButtonOptions, 'content' | 'listener'>;
+  // omit nested options that are the responsibility of MyNode, and are therefore not part of the API helloButtonOptions?: OmitStrict<RectangularPushButtonOptions, 'content' | 'listener'>;
   // ...
 };
 type MyNodeOptions = SelfOptions & NodeOptions;